bxdoan/bxdoan/README.md

 <div align="center">

-> Success is not final, failure is not fatal: It is the courage to continue that counts.
+> It is at the moment of death that humanity has value.

-> — Winston Churchill —
+> — Archer —

 </div>